Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 Modern CPUs can have multiple *cores*, and on those cores, multiple *threads* can be executed simultaneously.

 On cloud computing platforms, we refer to virtual CPUs (vCPUs) where 1 vCPU equates to 1 thread of execution on a physical core.
-Kubernetes adds a layer of abstraction such that 1 vCPU executes in multiple threads.
+Kubernetes adds a layer of abstraction such that a pod can execute in multiple threads.

 In Posit Workbench you can request a number of CPUs that your session will be able to use:

 - The recommendation is that for writing and running chunks of code in an interactive session, 1 CPU is more than sufficient.
 This roughly corresponds to 1 vCPU, or half of a physical core.
-- For anything more substantial, 2 CPUs are recommended as the minimum.
+- For running anything more substantial, 2 CPUs are recommended as the minimum.
 - If you are running code that relies on parallel processing, please request 4 or more CPUs.

-Therefore, when we request 1 CPU in Posit Workbench, we are actually requesting 1 vCPU, which is the equivalent of 1 thread of execution on the physical CPU.

-Perhaps a simpler way to think about this is consider CPU requests in Posit Workbench as requesting a slice of processing time i.e.

-- 0.1 CPU = a 10% slice of processing time
-- 0.5 CPU = a 50% slice of processing time
-- 1.0 CPU = a whole slice of processing time

-But what happens when you request more than 1 CPU?
-Well, it's important to only do this when you are knowlingly and explicity going to be running code that *executes in parallel*.
-Parallel processing is a method of splitting up a large complex task, into lots of smaller simpler tasks, and running them simultaneously on multiple CPUs, thereby reducing the amount of time for processing.

 The less CPUs you request, the greater number of pods running Posit Workbench sessions can be squeezed onto a single node, thus minimising cost to PHS.
-If your analysis is simple or non-urgent, please consider requesting less than 1 CPU.

 #### Memory ####